Allez la Douze: Dropping Flies

-Our reserves were tapped and the bottom of the V-Well scraped for every bit of speed in an effort to escape this torturous hell.
-Above the treeline and into the pastures, the flies found more appealing hosts than boney Cyclists, and we were left to once again commune with butterflies – the only sort of flying insect I find at all tolerable.
+The reserves were tapped and the bottom of the V-Well scraped for every bit of speed in an effort to escape this torturous hell.
+Above the treeline and into the pastures, the flies found more appealing hosts than boney Cyclists, and I was left to once again commune with butterflies – the only sort of flying insect I find at all tolerable.

-Every summertime climb I have ever done has beeb accompanied by these pests; and every summertime climb – irrespective of my fitness – has been enjoyed at a maximum speed of just under 12 kilometers per hour.
-Having insects capable of flying a bit faster than the struggling cyclist is Nature’s enforcement of Rule #5, it is the Way of Things.
+Every summertime climb I have ever done has been accompanied by these pests; and every summertime climb – irrespective of my fitness – has been enjoyed at a maximum speed of just under 12 kilometers per hour.
+Having insects capable of flying a bit faster than the struggling cyclist is Nature’s enforcement of Rule 5, it is the Way of Things.